nvim-telescope/telescope-bibtex.nvim/README.md

 _Note:_ Context awareness ignores the global bibliography files as well as the normal searching in the current directory.

-Context awareness can be enabled by default in the setup with `context`.
+Context awareness can be enabled in the setup with `context`.

 ```lua
 require"telescope".setup {